flavray/airtasker-challenge/README.md

 This will build the container if it had not previously been built.

-By default, an in-memory rate-limiter will be used (multiple instances will not share the rate limiter). `memcache` can be used to share the rate limiter:
+By default, an in-memory rate-limiter will be used (multiple instances will not share the rate limiter). `memcache` can be used to share the rate limiter via

+    $ make cook-image
-    $ docker run -e STORE_BACKEND=memcache -e MEMCACHE_CONNECTION_STRING=<memcache host:memcache port> -t airtasker-challenge
+    $ docker run -e STORE_BACKEND=memcache -e MEMCACHE_CONNECTION_STRING=<memcache host:memcache port> -p 5000:5000 -t airtasker-challenge

+*Note: If memcache is running locally, memcache host needs to be your host's IP address (or anything other than localhost, that can make it accessible).*

 ## Tests